ajaymathur/ajaymathur/README.md

 - 🌱 I’m currently learning AI.
 - 👯 I’m looking to collaborate on AI related projects.
 - 💬 Ask me about Full stack development.
-- ⚡ Fun fact: I can write with both right and left hand at the same time.

 <!--
 **ajaymathur/ajaymathur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.